Drug and Alcohol Rehab in Sheffield

 When it comes to funding, these are the two basic types of rehab – private and public, and each comes with both advantages and disadvantages.

-The main advantage of pursuing public-funded rehab treatment is that you will likely not need to pay for your treatment, or any costs involved will be minimal.
+The main advantage of pursuing public-funded addiction treatment in Sheffield is that you will likely not need to pay for your treatment, or any costs involved will be minimal.

 The main drawback of going private is, obviously, that there will be a significant cost involved.